hamdallah90/elasticsearch/README.md

 Elasticsearch models
 --------------------
-Each index type has a corresponding _"Model"_ which is used to interact with that type.
-Models allow you to query for data in your types or indices, as well as insert new documents into the type.
+Each index has a corresponding _"Model"_ which is used to interact with that index.
+Models allow you to query for data in your indices, as well as insert new documents into the index.
 Elasticsearch Models mimic Eloquent models as closely as possible: You can use model events, route bindings, advanced attribute methods and more. **If there is any Eloquent functionality you're missing, open an issue, and we'll be happy to add it!**.

 > **Supported features:**